TresAmigosSD/SMV/docs/design/SmvDQM/SmvDQM.md

 * `FailTotalFixCountPolicy(n)`
 * `FailTotalFixPercentPolicy(r)`

-Which will combine all the rule rejected counts and check the policies.
+Which will combine all the rule or fix counts and check the policies.
 For example, if in total there are 2 rules defined, one for checking the `age` field and the other checking `amt` field, we can defined a `FailTotalRuleCountPolicy(1000)`.
 The `DF` will fail the policy if add up together there are more than or equal 1000 records get rejected by the 2 rules.

 We can extend DQMRule and DQMFix for specific common cases to make the code clearer.
 See example below.
 Note: only the rules are shown below, there would be an equivalent "Fix" method that takes a default value.
 ```scala